myself-aas/Comparative-Analysis-of-Regression-Models-for-Commodity-Price-Prediction/README.md

     - To implement and train multiple regression models, including Random Forest Regression, Ridge Regression, and XGBoost.
     - To assess the accuracy of these models using performance metrics such as RMSE, MAE, and R².
-    - To identify the most suitable regression model for accurate commodity price prediction in the context of Bangladesh.
+    - To identify the most suitable regression model for accurate commodity price prediction.
     - To provide insights into the strengths and weaknesses of each model in handling the complexity of commodity price data.
     - To offer practical recommendations for stakeholders based on the study’s findings to aid in economic planning and policy-making.
 ## Dataset